jessepav/lacygoill-wiki-backup/vim/config.md

 ###
 ### How is a global-local option different compared to a buffer-local one?

-You can remove the  local value of a global-local option, but you  can NOT for a buffer-local one.
+You can remove the local value of a global-local option, but you can *not* for a buffer-local one.

 You can't for a window-local option either.